jrgauntjr/authenticatorTS/readme.md

 * [ ] Saving the users to a file to be able to login after exiting the program
 * [ ] Include encryption like bcrpyt to protect usernames and passwords
 * [ ] Give ability for the user to see their ID
+* [ ] Update the structure of the code to be more applicable to adapt to other systems